sayaleedamle/property-finder/chainlit.md

 # Welcome to the Property Finder Tool!
-You will be able to find suitable from Savills.
+-You will be able to find suitable from Savills.
-You have a chatbot to understand your needs and show out the properties
+-You have a chatbot to understand your needs and show out the properties

 ## Location from where properties will be shown
 - India